 - Mixed Ancestry: Much is made from Lee's Chinese and Native American ancestry, which gives him what is described as striking and charismatic features.

 - The operation to retrieve the tracking systems from Lee is called "Curve".

 - The opposition also has its own operation to crash the stock exchange in Wall Street, called "Jericho".

-- Punny Name: As a joke, Lee calls one of his henchmen "Luk See".
+- Punny Name: As a joke, Lee calls one of his Chinese henchmen "Luk See".

 - Reading Lips: Bonds learns first about 'Lords' when he spots Lee talking one of his men outside the club he was visiting, and reads parts of their conversation from their lips.

 - Red Right Hand: Lee was born with condition that put the thumb on his right hand on the wrong side, making it look that he has two left hands.
 It is what gave him the name 'Brokenclaw' in his tribe.

-- Son of a Whore: The official story is that Lee's father was a Chinese trader who was captured by Native Americans and later made part of them.
+- Son of a Whore: The official story is that Lee's father was a Chinese trader who was captured by Native Americans and was later made part of them.
 The rumours indicate that he was an illegimate child of a Chinese tailor and a prostitute.

 - Tampering with Food and Drink: Rushia throws steaks dosed with Chloral to the wolves cage in part of the attempt to save Bond from being eaten by them.